Who We Are

 Each American Legion Rider Chapter manages its programs at the post level, where all of the best ideas are born in the best American Legion “grass-roots” tradition.
 Here are only a few examples of the programs and projects of The Riders:

-7. Annual participation in The American Legacy Run, a fundraising cross-country run from The American Legion’s national headquarters in Indianapolis, Indiana, to the year’s national convention city.
+- Annual participation in The American Legacy Run, a fundraising cross-country ride to that year’s national convention city.

 Motorcyclists are a very dedicated group of people.
 When you combine them with The American Legion Family, you create a win/win situation.